Our Pupil Leadership Team (PLT) consists of twenty pupils of various ages across the school, who have been nominated by their fellow peers.

 - To learn to solve problems fairly.

-- For the council to be a forum for pupils and the Headteacher/Deputy Head to take part in discussions on various topics raised in the school.
+- For the PLT to be a forum for pupils and the Headteacher/Assistant Heads to take part in discussions on various topics raised in the school.

 - For children to learn how to talk about things that affect them.

 - For children to take responsibility and help improve behaviour.

 - To become better listeners.